Sec. Vilsack & Admin. Shah outline changes in agricultural development policy<

 Washington, June 16 - After Secretary of State Hillary Clinton announced the winners of the 2010 World Food Prize and promised more agricultural research funding, Agriculture Secretary Tom Vilsack explained the administration's new approach to international aid.

 Addressing a packed Ben Franklin room at the State Department Wednesday, Vilsack said that in the past, “our food assistance programs were primarily designed to share our bounty in terms of overall food assistance.”
 What's changed, he said, is that “With Secretary Clinton's leadership, she suggested that we needed to be less fearful of sharing our knowledge and our experience and our technology so that others could be self-sufficient.
 Why?
 Because when they become self-sufficient, then they become capable of trading.
 And when they become capable of trading, they become capable of developing relationships.
-And when those relationships are developed, they become capable of becoming friends and the world becomes a safer and better place for all of us to live.”
+And when those relationships are developed, they become capable of becoming friends and the world becomes a safer and better place for all of us to live.”< div style="text-align: center;">

 Agriculture Secretary Tom Vilsack flanked by USAID Administrator Rajiv Shah and Secretary of State Hillary Clinton